 Field-hunting tip

-Look in limestone caves country — that is the host setting where sveite typically forms.
+Look in limestone caves country, the host setting where sveite typically forms.
 If you start seeing gibbsite, hydromagnesite, calcite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, fibrous, tufts habit, so train your eye for that shape before scanning the outcrop.